coralSLover® FAQ

 Where do you source your fish?

 We source our fish through licensed wholesalers in the NY/NJ region, including CaptivFish.
 This allows us to hand-pick the healthiest, most unique, and rare species before they reach other stores.
-We don’t stock or collect large numbers of fish at our facility—our selection is limited and carefully chosen for quality.
+We don’t stock or collect large numbers of fish at our facility, and our selection is limited and carefully chosen for quality.

 Can I place a special request for rare or unique fish?